Moon Girl and Devil Dinosaur: Music

+Censorship

+An episode from Season 2, entitled "The Gatekeeper", was shelved from release; however, the full episode leaked on November 15, 2024.
+The episode revolved around the openly-transgender character Brooklyn.
+James Whitbrook of io9, after reviewing the leaked footage, noted that "the episode is clearly not subtle" with its focus on Brooklyn and "the explicit prejudice she faces as a trans teen who wants to participate in school sports".
+Artists who worked on series alleged that the episode was pulled as a result of the political climate surrounding Donald Trump winning the 2024 United States presidential election and the Republican Party winning both chambers of Congress.
+Michael McWhertor of Polygon reported that a Disney source stated the episode was "held" instead of banned, with that determination occurring "more than a year ago and was not based the result of recent U.S. elections".
+Whitbrook reported that a Disney source claimed the intent of the hold was "to ensure material doesn't potentially push ahead discussions around social issues before families can have them themselves", however, Whitbrook also commented that "it would not be the first time Disney has capitulated to right-wing systems of power by censoring its own material".
+Despite being unreleased, the episode won a Velma Award from the non-profit LGBT rights organization The Rainbow Project the following month.

 Release

 Moon Girl and Devil Dinosaur premiered on Disney Channel on February 10, 2023.
-The series was originally scheduled to premiere in 2020, before being delayed to 2022, and later to its current premiere date.
+The series was originally scheduled to premiere in 2020, before being delayed to 2022, and later to its eventual premiere date.
 The first six episodes of the series were added to Disney+ on February 15, 2023, resulting in episodes 3 to 6 being released prior to their television debuts.

 Marketing

 A teaser trailer showing clips from the opening was released by executive-producer Laurence Fishburne in December 15, 2021.
-An official clip was released during the San Diego Comic-Con 2022, while the first trailer was released during the D23 Expo, where the first episode was shown to the attendees.
-The series' intro was released during the New York Comic-Con 2022, with the first two minutes of the season premiere also being shown during the panel.
+An official clip was released during San Diego Comic-Con in 2022, while the first trailer was released during the D23 Expo, where the first episode was shown to the attendees.
+The series' intro was released during the New York Comic Con 2022, with the first two minutes of the season premiere also being shown during the panel.
 A music video for the theme song was released in November 14, 2022.

 Merchandising for the show will include apparel and a series of toys produced by The World of EPI and Funko Pop! that serve as tie-ins for the series.
 Characters from Moon Girl and Devil Dinosaur appear as limited-time meet-and-greet characters at the Avengers Campus at Disney California Adventure starting from February 15, 2023, in commemoration of Black History Month.
 A soundtrack featuring songs from the first season, in digital and audio cassette formats, was released on January 4, 2023 by Walt Disney Records.